timchunght/vagrant_rails/README.md

+###Setup your Rails Environment with Postgres and Redis Using Vagrant in less than 10 minutes
+---

-clone this directory and cd into it
+clone this project and ``cd`` into it:

   git clone https://github.com/timchunght/vagrant_rails
   cd vagrant_rails